Zeb152/strong-password-generator/README.md

-# strong password gen
+# Strong Password Generator (Made for Mac)
  Makes an easy way to generate strong passwords.
+Note: this could work on Linux or Windows systems, but it is not tested yet on those platforms.

+**YOU NEED THE PYPERCLIP MODULE INSTALLED TO RUN THIS SCRIPT** You can do this by running *pip3 install pyperclip* in terminal.

  You can use this script with the shortcuts app on Mac, just by making a shortcut that runs a shell script that in turn runs the python script.
 You can then set up a keybind that runs the shortcut, which in my case is cmd+option+p.
 The link for the shortcut is below or just take a look at the screenshot of the Shortcut.